-In this project we had to create a working prototype from scratch very quickly and thus take important decisions very early in the project.
+In Project Cue we had to create a working prototype from scratch very quickly and thus take important decisions very early in the project.
 We also had to adapt very quickly to new directions.

 For this project I had to learn quickly a lot of new technologies: ZWave, Rust, and the world of connected devices.

 With Firefox OS we pursued several converging goals: give access to a real smartphone to left out peopoe and thus let them access Internet; bring back the web on mobile platforms; break the Apple/Google duopoly on these platforms.

 This very complex and bold project had major challenges, especially related to performance and user feeling.
 Firefox OS was indeed working on entry-level mobile phones, but still applications were supposed to launch in less than one second.